RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

         the payload of a network-based worm or virus or other automated attack tools.

-    The Threat Likelihood of Exploit Data Sources can be used here.
+    The Threat Likelihood of Exploitation Data Sources can be used here.

 !!!info "If there is an absence of exploitation evidence, then EPSS can be used to estimate the probability it will be exploited"